Azure/batch-shipyard/docs/94-batch-shipyard-major-version-migration.md

 format, options/properties and implied behavior.
 Please read through each section carefully.

+### Important Notes
+* If you have existing 2.x pools, do not issue `pool del` with the 3.x CLI until you have migrated all of your jobs to 3.x pools.
+Failure to do so will render your existing pools unable to resize up (either manually or via autoscale).
+* Do not mix 2.x and 3.x pools with the same storage account used for backing metadata used by Batch Shipyard.
+* If you must used a mixed-mode environment, please specify a different storage account for metadata between the two versions in the global configuration file.

 ### YAML Configuration Support
 Although you can still use your configuration files in JSON format, it is recommended to migrate to YAML as all documentation and recipes are now